TikTok AI Content Disclosure & Deepfake Policy 2026 — Labels, Reach Impact & Compliance Guide

 AI Avatars and Virtual Influencers

 The rise of AI avatars and virtual influencers on TikTok has created a new compliance category.
-In 2026, an estimated 12% of branded TikTok content features some form of virtual spokesperson or AI-generated presenter.
+In 2026, a growing share of branded TikTok content features some form of virtual spokesperson or AI-generated presenter.

 TikTok's Virtual Influencer Policy: Virtual influencers and AI avatars are permitted on TikTok provided they meet specific transparency requirements.
 The account bio must clearly state that the character is AI-generated or virtual.
 Every post must carry the "AI-generated" content label.
 For paid partnerships, the brand must disclose both the commercial relationship (via the Branded Content toggle) and the AI-generated nature of the content.